-About educational apps for autistic children
+About educational apps for autistic children and teenagers

 You can also ask the professionals who work with your child to help you choose apps and show you how to use them.

 Good-quality apps, games, TV and YouTube can support your child’s learning.
 It’s always best to choose video games, online games and apps that are appropriate for your child’s age and stage of development.

 How educational apps can help autistic children and teenagers learn

 Apps can help autistic children and teenagers learn by: